-As of the date of this short form prospectus, based on its assessment of the SIFT Rules, management of the REIT believes that the REIT meets, and has met at all times during the current taxation year, all the necessary conditions and qualifies for the Real Estate Investment Trust Exception.
+As of the date of this Prospectus, based on its assessment of the SIFT Rules and the SIFT Amendments, Management believes that the REIT meets, and has met at all times during the current taxation year, all the necessary conditions and qualifies for the Real Estate Investment Trust Exception.
 The SIFT Rules have only recently been enacted and there is an absence of specific interpretation from the tax authorities or courts on how these rules should be interpreted.
-Should management's interpretation of these rules not coincide with the interpretation of the tax authorities or the courts, the REIT would not meet the Real Estate Investment Trust Exception and, as a result, the new SIFT Rules would be applicable to the REIT.
+Should Management's interpretation of these rules not coincide with the interpretation of the tax authorities or the courts, the REIT would not meet the Real Estate Investment Trust Exception and, as a result, the SIFT Rules would be applicable to the REIT.
 Management intends to take all the necessary steps to continue to meet these conditions on a regular basis in the future.